 If a patient presents to a medical facility with a fever and a maculopapular or morbilliform rash, he or she should be immediately masked and placed in an isolation room or a private exam room as soon as possible.
 Patients with rash who request advice over the telephone and who are advised to present for evaluation should be instructed to travel to the medical facility in a private vehicle if possible and to request a mask upon arrival.
+Patients who are immunocompromised or pregnant are at highest risk for complications of measles.
 Treatment of measles is supportive.
 The most important preventive strategy for measles is immunization.
 Patients who have been vaccinated against measles or who have a history of measles disease are considered immune.
 Medical providers should work with their patients to make sure that their measles immunization status is up to date.

 Individuals who are planning travel outside the United States should be up to date on their measles immunizations, and early administration of measles vaccine to infants 6-12 months of age who are traveling outside the United States is recommended.
-For detailed recommendations concerning measles vaccination for travelers, please see http://wwwnc.cdc.gov/travel/yellowbook/2014/chapter-3-infectious-diseases-related-to-travel/measles-rubeola
+For travel-related recommendations, please see http://wwwnc.cdc.gov/travel/yellowbook/2014/chapter-3-infectious-diseases-related-to-travel/measles-rubeola